 Boston Terriers sleep under covers because it’s an instinctive behaviour, especially for the Terrier breed.
 A Boston Terrier will burrow under a blanket or snuggle next to their owner for warmth, comfort and protection.

-Continue reading to find out more about your Boston’s sleeping habits!
+Continue reading to find out more about this innate behaviour and your Boston’s sleeping habits!

 A dog’s sleeping patterns vary depending on:

 - Breed and energy levels.

 According to the American Kennel Club, adult dogs should sleep between 12 and 14 hours per day.

 So, an average family dog will spend about half her time napping, another 30% lounging around but awake and the remaining 20% being active.